 1. Animal studies have suggested that if the mother takes this drug, it may have a negative impact on the unborn child.

 2. Too few studies have been done in humans to confirm the drug’s impact on the unborn child.

 When infants are born to mothers who are dependent on amphetamine during pregnancy, there appears to be a higher risk of preterm delivery, a low birth weight, or symptoms of withdrawal.

-Anyone who is pregnant or planning to become pregnant should discuss this with their health provider before using Evekeo or if they are already using this drug.
+Anyone who is pregnant or planning to become pregnant should discuss this with their health professional before using Evekeo or if they are already using this drug.

 Evekeo should be used during pregnancy only if the possible benefits outweigh the potential risk to the fetus.